strelec/hive-serde-schema-gen/README.md

 Take a few moments to examine the result.

-You should notice the `???` symbol twice, which means the data type couldn't be determined from the dataset (the data in every row is either `null` or not present).
+You should notice the `???` symbol twice, which means the data type couldn't be inferred from the dataset (the data in every row is either `null` or not present).
+Therefore it's recommended to check the generated file by hand, before running it.

-You should also notice how we determined the maximum size of a `VARCHAR(n)` and `NUMERIC(p, s)` columns.
+If you are woundering how we determined the parameters of a `VARCHAR(n)` and `NUMERIC(p, s)` columns, read the next chapter.

 Numeric types
 ===

-This schema generator is able to automatically deduce the smallest possible data type to store all the values in a column without the loss of information.
+This schema generator is able to automatically infer the strictest possible data type to store all the values in a column without the loss of information.

 If column is integral for all rows (= without the fractional part, like `10`, not like `10.0` or `1.23`), then the generated type is going to be either one of these `TINYINT`, `SMALLINT`, `INT`, `BIGINT`, or if any of the rows is bigger than that, `NUMERIC(precision, 0)`.

-If any of the rows contain number with fractional part, then the result is either `FLOAT`, `DOUBLE` or if we hit the precision limit of 15 significant digits, then the type is set to `NUMERIC(precision, scale)`.
+If any of the rows contains number with a fractional part, then the result is either `FLOAT`, `DOUBLE` or if we hit the precision limit of 15 significant digits, then the type is set to `NUMERIC(precision, scale)`.

 Exceptions
 ===